markjprice/markjprice/q-and-a.md

 ## What are you working on next?
 Will there be more editions?

-I’ve started planning the sixth edition.
-Luckily, Microsoft is being very transparent about their plans for .NET and they promise to release a new major version every November from now on.
-So I’ll continue updating the book.
-The sixth edition will have a new chapter about .NET Multi-platform App User
-Interface, known as .NET MAUI.
-This will enable developers to create a single app project that can target iOS and Android mobile devices, as well as
-Windows and Mac desktops.
+I’ve started planning the next editions of both books ready to publish in November 2023.
+So I’ll continue updating both books.

-In addition, I’m writing articles about related topics that could not fit in the print book, for example, developing on a Raspberry Pi.
-Finally, I would love to launch a YouTube channel and website.
-I work a four-day week for Optimizely, so Fridays I’m able to work on passion projects like these, something I really value about working for this company.
+In addition, I’m writing articles about related topics that could not fit in the print book, for example, developing websites using Umbraco CMS and implementing machine learning algorithms with ML.NET.

+I would love to launch a YouTube channel to support readers with the trickier topics that would bebenfit from seeing it in a video rather than just reading a description perhaps with a few screenshots.

 You can find all of Mark's books either on [Amazon](https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/) or [Packt's website](https://subscription.packtpub.com/search?query=mark+j.+price).